Accreditation as a Baptist Minister

 Explore the Baptist college website pages.
 The colleges will ensure you gain the necessary diploma or degree in theology and will expect you to participate in a programme of ministerial formation.

 There is wide variety in the way ministers are now trained.
 A small number spend three years based in college with a number of hours each week spent in a church or mission-based placement.
 Most are placement-based, spending three days a week in a church or mission setting and three days in study in college or at home.
 You can train full-time, part-time or bi-vocationally where you retain your previous profession or work alongside your study.
 Training can be accessed in the week or in some cases on weekends.
 There is great flexibility to explore options that will suit your circumstances.
+If you are concerned about the costs of ministerial formation, we have a guidance leaflet, Funding Ministerial Formation that you may find useful.

 The Register of Nationally Accredited Ministers is maintained by the National Ministerial Recognition Committee.
 Three times a year we update and publish the list of accredited ministers.
 Full details of the criteria for enrolment onto, categorisation within and removal from the register can be found in the Ministerial Recognition Rules.